quartzmo/butterfly_net/README.md

 ## Story

-Coming to Ruby from Java, I felt The Console (IRB) was like a magical English butler, always there discreetly at my side to instantly and precisely answer any question.
+Coming to Ruby from Java, I felt "The Console" was like a magical English butler, always there discreetly at my side to instantly and precisely answer all my questions.
 How incredible!

-In my pre-Ruby days, JUnit was my preferred tool for answering code questions, both about my own project code and about third-party code.
-As anyone who has worked on a legacy (ie, testless) codebase, or experienced java.util.Calendar knows, the tighter the feedback loop, the sooner you get your answers.
+In Java, JUnit had been my preferred tool for exploring code, both my own project code and third-party libraries and frameworks.
+As anyone who has worked on a legacy (testless) codebase, or experienced java.util.Calendar knows, the tighter the feedback loop, the sooner you get your answers.
 Experimenting with code behavior through an application UI is only for the foolish (or those who bill by the hour on government projects.)
-JUnit tests were the fastest path that I had to seeing what code did in real life.
-With IntelliJ IDEA generating the boilerplate at a keystroke, it is a quick and very acceptable tool.
-When I was done learning and experimenting, I deleted most of the tests, in accordance with the idea that less is better, and that you don't need to run automated regression tests for stable, third-party code.
+JUnit tests were usually the fastest way I could experience what code did in real life, and with IntelliJ IDEA generating the boilerplate at a keystroke, such exploratory testing was quick and very acceptable.
+When I was done learning and experimenting, I deleted most of the tests, in accordance with the idea that less is better, and that you don't need to run your own automated regression tests for stable, third-party code.

 Switching to Ruby, I found IRB to be a much better tool, but as with all great conveniences, it had a downside.
-Although I generally practice a test-first style, I naturally like to exercise existing code after it is written, kicking the tires, if you will.
+Although I generally program in a test-first style, I naturally like to exercise existing code after it is written, kicking the tires and banging on the doors.
 With JUnit, any interesting behavior I discovered during this process was captured in a test, and was duly added to the suite.
-With The Console?
+With IRB?
 Gone, flown off into the deep blue.
 The idea for Butterfly Net occurred to me pretty quickly.
-That's the story.
-I'm not sure how others will use it, but I would love to hear.
+That's the story, so far.
+I'm not sure how others will use Butterfly Net, but I don't want to limit the possibilities.
+Hopefully it will only become more generalized and flexible with time.

 ## License